 In 2000, the Disney Institute's enrichment programs came to an end.
 It was a bittersweet day when Kristin decided to leave Disney - bitter to end a wonderful 18-year career, but sweet to join her husband in our new business, Hortus Oasis.

 The front garden with a magnolia blossom mosaic in the brick walk is finished.
-In the rear we completed the vegetable garden with four raised beds and a butterfly garden with over one hundred blooming plants.
-Future plans include a petangue court (the French version of bocce) and a garden temple ruin.
+In the rear we completed the vegetable garden with four raised beds and a pollinator garden with over one hundred blooming plants.
+Future plans include a petangue court (the French version of bocce) and a succulent garden.

 We invite you to return to see how our Master Plan develops and to see installations as they progress.
 As always, we welcome your ideas and comments.
 Scroll down to see how the look of the front of our home has changed since we moved in.